Stealing O'Neal

-Stealing O'Neal (commonly referred to as SO'N) was an Australian pop rock band from Melbourne, formed in 2004.
+Stealing O'Neal (commonly referred to as SO'N) were an Australian pop rock band from Melbourne, formed in 2004.
 The band comprised vocalist Chris Scott, guitarist and backing vocalist Jack Tosi, bassist Tom Fleming, guitarist Tim O'Keefe and drummer Ryan D'Sylva.
 They made a name for themselves with live performances alongside well-known Australian acts Something with Numbers, The Hot Lies and The Getaway Plan, as well as international acts New Found Glory, Boys Night Out, All Time Low and The Audition as well as playing as the Melbourne local act at Soundwave 2009.

 Stealing O'Neal released two EPs: Spin for Me (2006), which reached No. 53 on the ARIA Singles Chart, and Collidescope (2008), which reached No. 20 on the ARIA Physical Singles Chart, and one studio album: Don't Sleep (2010), before disbanding in September 2011.

 History

 Early years and Spin for Me (2004–2006)

 The band was formed in Melbourne, Australia, in 2004.
 Their first demos were self-released in 2006, including the song "Arctic Dancefloor", an acoustic cover of the Arctic Monkeys song "I Bet You Look Good on the Dancefloor", from their album Whatever People Say I Am, That's What I'm Not.

 In 2007, the group signed with Melodic Music Management and Sydney-based independent label Taperjean Records to record their debut EP, Spin for Me, later released in April featuring five new tracks.
 Stealing O'Neal spent five days recording the EP with music engineer Matt Darcy (Angelas Dish), with the record being mixed by Johnothan Burnside (The Sleepy Jackson).
 The EP gained significant independent success, hitting the Australian Independent Records (AIR) charts at number four and the Australian ARIA Singles Chart at number 56.
 The reissue nearly a year later peaked at number two on the AIR Charts.
 Upon release of their first EP, Stealing O'Neal's style was described as "Saves the Day meets Placebo".
 The band would go on a national tour to promote their debut EP throughout May and June.
 They performed in South Australia, Victoria, New South Wales, and Queensland.